knative/docs/docs/serving/load-balancing/target-burst-capacity.md

 - If `autoscaling.knative.dev/targetBurstCapacity` is set to `-1`, the Activator is always in the request path, regardless of the revision size.

 - If `autoscaling.knative.dev/targetBurstCapacity` is set to another integer, the Activator may be in the path, depending on the revision scale and load.

-## Setting the Activator capacity

-If there's more than one Activator in the system, Knative will put as many of them on the request path as it thinks is necessary.
-If available, it'll pick at least two for high availability reasons.
-The actual number of Activators is calculated via a given _Activator capacity_ like such: `(replicas * target + targetBurstCapacity)/activatorCapacity`.
-That means, there are enough Activators in the routing path to handle the theoretic capacity of the existing application, including any additional target burst capacity.

-- **Global key:** `activator-capacity`
-- **Possible values:** int (at least 1)
-- **Default:** `100`

-**Example:**

-=== "Global (ConfigMap)"
-    ```yaml
-    apiVersion: v1
-    kind: ConfigMap
-    metadata:
-      name: config-autoscaler
-      namespace: knative-serving
-    data:
-      activator-capacity: "200"
-    ```

-=== "Global (Operator)"
-    ```yaml
-    apiVersion: operator.knative.dev/v1alpha1
-    kind: KnativeServing
-    metadata:
-      name: knative-serving
-    spec:
-      config:
-        autoscaler:
-          activator-capacity: "200"
-    ```